-Requirements Upgrade to F Upgrade to E Upgrade to D Upgrade to C Upgrade to B Upgrade to A General Minimum age 18 20 20 20 20 20 Current EA member ✓ ✓ ✓ ✓ √ ✓ Level of seminar to attend Must include the level that the candida te is upgradin g to Minimum level of JE Examiner А А Α Α FEI FEI Attend a Freestyle Workshop N/A N/A N/A N/A N/A Yes Must have judged at least 5 competitions at their current highest level and must be completed BEFORE commencing any pre regs √ √ √ √ 6 6 Riding Requirement Attained at least 55% overall score on at least 2 occasions judged by accredited judge/s.
+Requirements Upgrade to F Upgrade to E Upgrade to D Upgrade to C Upgrade to B Upgrade to A General Minimum age 18 20 20 20 20 20 Current EA member ✓ ✓ ✓ ✓ ✓ ✓ Level of seminar to attend Must include the level that the candidate is upgrading to Minimum level of JE Examiner Α Α Α Α FEI FEI Attend a Freestyle Workshop N/A N/A N/A N/A N/A Yes Must have judged min number of competitions at their current highest level and must be completed BEFORE commencing any pre reqs (Except for G level where must be completed before Practical exam) 2 5 5 5 6 6 Riding Requirement Attained at least 55% overall score on at least 2 occasions judged by accredited judge/s.
 Can be higher level.
-N/A N/A Novice Elem Medium Medium Shadow judging Level of competition to be judged Novice Elem Med Adv PSG & Intl Inter II & GP (c) Min number of entire competitions to be judged 3 3 4 4 3 of each 3 of each Min number of horses in each competition 10 10 6 6 6 3 Min number of horses to be judged overall (more is better) 30 30 24 24 36 18 Supervising JE/Mentor to be at least D D С В Α FEI Shadow judging evaluation form to be completed each time ✓ ✓ ✓ ✓ ✓ ✓ At least one Medium Tour or GP freestyle with an overall total of at least 8 horses N/A N/A N/A N/A N/A Yes Sit-ins T 1 1 Must occur on at least 2 separate competitions with a different JE/Mentor (could be completed at the one event) 2 2 2 2 2 2 Supervising JE/Mentor to be at least D D С В Α FEI Sit-in evaluation form to be completed each time if it an assessed sit-in. ✓ ✓ √ ✓ ✓ √ Writer Take opportunities to act as a writer or time/course watcher at a higher level. √ √ √ √ √ √
+N/A N/A Novice Elem Medium Medium Shadow judging ı Level of competition to be judged Novice Elem Med Adv PSG & Int I Inter II & GP (c) Min number of entire competitions to be judged 3 3 4 4 3 of each 3 of each Min number of horses in each competition N/A 10 6 6 6 3 Min number of horses to be judged overall (more is better) 30 30 24 24 36 18 Supervising JE/Mentor to be at least D D С В Α FEI Shadow judging evaluation form to be completed each time ✓ √ ✓ √ √ ✓ At least one Medium Tour or GP freestyle with an overall total of at least 8 horses N/A N/A N/A N/A N/A Yes Sit-ins Must occur on at least 2 separate competitions with a different JE/Mentor (could be completed at the one event) Must be minimum of 2 hours 2 2 2 2 2 2 Supervising JE/Mentor to be at least D D С В А FEI Sit-in evaluation form to be completed each time if it an assessed sit-in. ✓ ✓ ✓ ✓ √ ✓ Writer Take opportunities to act as a writer or time/course watcher at a higher level. ✓ √ ✓ ✓ ✓ ✓